 After using my Twilight for several months I loved it so much I recently ordered a pack of 3 SolarPuffs™ to keep around the house and I bought a few more for holiday gifts.
 This lantern is one of my new favorite pieces of gear!

 Disclaimer: I believe in doing good in the world and purchase my gear from companies who feel the same.
 I’m not paid to support any of the companies or products I review.
-Unless otherwise stated, all the gear on this site has been purchased, tested, scuffed up, and loved by me!
+Unless prominently disclosed at the top of all of my reviews, this gear was purchased, tested, scuffed up, and loved by me!